 While most interior design firms will have a fully functioning website, the same cannot be said for a blog.
 One common misconception of starting an interior design blog is that it’s a waste of time and it’s not worth the upkeep.
-And although it does take effort and time writing up quality content for others to read, a business blog serves a much larger purpose than just sharing your thoughts on a few topics.
+Although it does take effort and time to write up quality content for others to read, a business blog serves a much larger purpose than just sharing your thoughts on a few topics.

 Having a business blog allows you to captivate a wider audience, much like having multiple active fishing lines.

 In these blogs you also have the opportunity to showcase more of your work like in the digital portfolio we mentioned before.
 Let’s say you’re writing a blog about the latest design trends.
 Instead of showing static images of these trends, you can share VR projects that allow people to fully explore a space and get a deeper understanding of the information you are imparting.
 Same as before this will increase the time people spend on the page and engage with your content.
 All good things.